|

 sharpness or harshness of voice, which usually indicates

 the man who has shortcomings of his own to hide."
-"No man is fit to command another that cannot
+"No man is fit to command

-commander alone comprehends the importance.
-Nothing but
+of which the commander alone comprehends the importance.
+Nothing

-his superior firmness and ability can subdue and surmount
+but his superior firmness and ability can subdue and surmount

 all difficulties."
-"Battles are won by slaughter and maneuver.
-The
+"Battles are won by slaughter and

-the less he demands in slaughter."
-"I do not fear an army of lions, if they are led
+maneuver, the less he demands in slaughter."
+"I do not fear an army of lions,

-by a lamb.
-"I do fear an army of sheep, if they are
+if they are led by a lamb.
+"I do fear an army of sheep,

-led by a lion."
+if they are led by a lion."
 "I had rather have a plain, russet-coated

 Captain, that knows what he fights for, and loves what he